Get over 50% off our best selling courses with code THANKFUL24!

 5. Repurpose or reuse the food in another meal or snack, only if it’s safe (the food is non-perishable or has been consistently kept cold and touched by washed hands), and it’s not used in a punitive way.

 So, in summary…yes, food waste isn’t great.
 However, in efforts to feed my children a variety of food and teach them to eventually become adventurous eaters, it’s oftentimes part of the process.
 Try to reframe your thinking about food waste and see it as “uneaten” food, not “wasted” food.
 Like many of the other things you will buy for your child and then get rid of, it’s an investment in your child’s learning, health, and future.
-Try to minimize waste by composting, repurposing, or wasting less food if you can, but remember that some food waste is unfortunately inevitable.
+Try to minimize waste by offering small portions, composting, and repurposing food if you can, but remember that some food waste is unfortunately inevitable when feeding kids.